 In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt.

-Gradually add the flour mixture to the banana mixture, on low speed with the mixer (or using a rubber spatula or fork) just until well-incorporated, but do not overmix, which will yield a tough banana bread.
+Gradually add the flour mixture to the banana mixture, using a rubber spatula or fork (or on low speed with the mixer) just until well incorporated.
+Do not overmix, which will yield a tough banana bread.

 Scrape the coconut banana bread batter into the prepared loaf pan.